If you guys remember my encounter with Richard Simmons, you know that I can never, ever be trusted to interact with people I admire and respect.

 - Don’t treat your heart like an action figure wrapped in plastic and never used.
 And don’t try to give me that nerd argument that your heart is a ‘Batman’ with a limited-edition silver bat-erang and therefore if it stays in its original packing it increases in value.

-- The earlier you learn that you should focus on what you have, and not obsess about what you don't… Click To Tweet
+- The earlier you learn that you should focus on what you have, and not obsess about what you don't have, the happier you will be.
+Click To Tweet

 - Try to keep your mind open to possibilities and your mouth closed on matters that you don’t know about.
 Limit your ‘always’ and your ‘nevers.’